Salary vs hourly pay: what the difference actually means

 Is a higher hourly rate always better than a salary?

 Not automatically.
-Holiday pay, sick pay, employer pension contributions, income predictability and employment rights all have financial value not captured in the headline rate.
+Holiday pay, sick pay, employer pension contributions, income predictability and employment rights all have financial value not captured in the stated rate.
 A salaried role with solid benefits can be worth more than a nominally higher hourly or day rate once those factors are properly modelled.
 The comparison table above sets out the main structural differences to check before treating the rates as directly comparable.

 | Primary source | How PayPrecise uses it | Link |